-Daria has explained that she doesn't believe in God because she hasn't seen any evidence, but at the same time hasn't seen any evidence disproving God either.
+- Daria has explained that she doesn't believe in God because she hasn't seen any evidence, but at the same time hasn't seen any evidence disproving God either.
 She simply believes you should treat people the way you want to be treated and believe what makes you feel best.
 This only plays in one or two episodes, so it isn't a big facet of the show.
 Though Jane suggests that Daria just doesn't want to believe in a higher power because if one exists, it means that there's an actual predestined reason why the two of them are outcasts and idiots run the world, and nothing they do can change that.
 She then admits that's horribly depressing.

-Haley in American Dad! is an atheist just to tick off her ultra-conservative dad, though at one time she was dying of cancer, she made a deal with God that if she got better she would save the orphans who were abused by Roger and Steve.
+- Hayley in American Dad! is an atheist just to tick off her ultra-conservative dad, though at one time she was dying of cancer, she made a deal with God that if she got better she would save the orphans who were abused by Roger and Steve.
 The series also has an interesting example in the episode "Rodger Codger": first Hayley belittles Francine for teaching the catechism to some children.
 After Roger's apparent death, a priest tells Francine that he won't go to heaven, since heaven is only for humans.
-Francine becomes extremely disillusioned, and pretty much becomes this trope, with the supposedly atheist Haley trying to make Francine embrace her faith again, so Francine doesn't stay one for long.
+Francine becomes extremely disillusioned, and pretty much becomes this trope, with the supposedly atheist Hayley trying to make Francine embrace her faith again, so Francine doesn't stay one for long.

-Clay Puppington's father, Arthur, on Moral Orel is this.
+- Clay Puppington's father, Arthur, on Moral Orel is this.
 His wife and son are very religious, but his atheism stems from the fact that his wife, who he used to have a happy marriage with, prayed during the pregnancy of her only surviving child (and didn't smoke, or drink, or go on any rollercoasters, or horsebackriding), believes God is the reason her son survived and now favors Clay over him.
 Clay's behavior after his wife dies contributes to his atheism as well.
 This also isn't helped that she died because she was absolutely convinced that God had answered her prayer of "Take me and let my son live" when Clay was simply Faking the Dead.
 She literally willed herself to death because of her faith.